cloudfour/lighthouse-parade/README.md

 -h, --help                  Displays help text
 ```

-## Versioning Notice

-`lighthouse-parade` is currently **pre-1.0**.
-In order to move quickly, we may release breaking change as minor version bumps.

 ## Analysis spreadsheet template

 After running a scan, you can import your aggregated report data into this [Google Sheet template](https://docs.google.com/spreadsheets/d/1n2VtFjLH5PzVQ-PCGCHc03ZFO79OT7CU_2lsMc6jFUI), which includes the following features: